Megan-0401/JavaSnap/README.md

 above, as well as some new ones, to enable the user to play the game snap according to the following rules:

-- By pressing enter in the command line, the user takes their turn.
+- By pressing enter in the command line, the user takes their turn. [x]
+  - Method -> startSnap()
+  - Prints "Welcome to snap!"
+  - Call shuffleDeck() on deckOfCards
+  - calls new Method -> getUserInput()
+  - Create new Scanner
+  - while deckOfCards is not empty:
+    - prints "Press enter key to show next card"
+    - When Scanner reads enter input, call printCard()
-- Each turn, a new card is dealt from the deck.
+- Each turn, a new card is dealt from the deck. [x]
+  - Method -> printCard()
+  - calls dealCard() method, convert with toString()
+  - print card to console

-- The game continues until two cards in a row have the same symbol, at which point the “player” wins and the game ends.
+- The game continues until two cards in a row have the same symbol, at which point the “player” wins and the game ends. [x]

 ### Stage 4